bento-platform/katsu/docs/modules/public_endpoints.rst

 Currently, there is an :code:`example.config.json` located  in :code:`/katsu/chord_metadata_service` directory which is set to be the project base directory.
 The file can be copied, renamed to :code:`config.json` and modified.

+The :code:`config.json` file contains fields that a project agrees to open for public access.
+If the config file is not set up it means there is no public data and no data will be available via these APIs.

 Config file specification
 -------------------------